Krakoa: Origin

-Krakoa was originally depicted as a small island in the Pacific Ocean that was located close to nuclear bombing tests.
-The radiation mutated the island's ecosystem into a hive-mind entity.
+In its original depiction, Krakoa was a small island in the Pacific Ocean near nuclear bombing tests, which mutated it into a hive-mind entity.
 Nick Fury and his commando team were accidental witnesses to the bomb drop which created Krakoa in early 1945, and soon afterwards crashed on and encountered the island's collective intelligence, with whom they arranged a peaceful parting in exchange for keeping its existence a secret.

-It was revealed Krakoa used to be part of a larger land mass known as Okkara alongside Arakko.
-Okarra itself was originally Grove of the Threshold.
-The two were separated by Annihilation wielding the Twilight Sword of Amenth during a Daemon invasion.
-Arakko was sealed in the realm of Amenth by Apocalypse until he could build an army to fend of the demon hordes.
+In the Krakoan Age, Krakoa is retroactively established to have been half of a larger land mass known as Okkara, alongside Arakko.
+In the distant past, Okkara was attacked by Annihilation and split in two by Annihilation's sword.
+Arakko and its inhabitants were sealed in Amenth by Apocalypse until he could build an army to fend off the Daemon hordes, while Krakoa remained on Earth.

 Encounter with the X-Men

-However, Krakoa later became hungry for the unique life energy created by mutants.
-It was responsible for the deaths of a team of young mutants, composed of Petra, Sway, Darwin, and Kid Vulcan, from a parallel X-Men team led by Moira MacTaggert.
-Darwin and Kid Vulcan survived, but were trapped within Krakoa.
-Krakoa was later able to capture the original X-Men (Cyclops, Angel, Havok, Iceman, Jean Grey, and Polaris), which led to the subsequent formation of the new team of X-Men (Colossus, Nightcrawler, Storm, Sunfire, Thunderbird, Banshee, and Wolverine).
-The new X-Men team found the original X-Men and by using her powers, Polaris launched Krakoa into outer space.
+Krakoa becomes hungry for the unique life energy created by mutants and captures the original X-Men (Cyclops, Angel, Havok, Iceman, Jean Grey, and Polaris).
+Petra, Sway, Darwin, and Kid Vulcan are sent to rescue the X-Men, but Krakoa kills Petra and Sway, while Darwin and Kid Vulcan are trapped within Krakoa.
+A second team is then assembled, consisting of Colossus, Nightcrawler, Storm, Sunfire, Thunderbird, Banshee, and Wolverine.
+The new X-Men team rescue the original X-Men from Krakoa, with Polaris launching Krakoa into outer space.

-Found by the Stranger

-Krakoa was later apparently found and captured for study by the cosmic entity known as the Stranger, as seen when Quasar visited one of his 'laboratory worlds'.
-Krakoa was eventually freed along with many other specimens and was last seen orbiting around Earth until the energy wave from M-Day and the Collective awakened Vulcan.
-It is also revealed that before it was shot into outer space, Krakoa released several spores from itself, which later plagued the X-Men.

 Krakoa III

-A spawn of Krakoa was created and brutally raised by Maximillian Frankenstein and planted on the grounds of the Jean Grey School for Higher Learning by the Hellfire Club.
+A spawn of Krakoa was created and brutally raised by Maximilian Frankenstein and planted on the grounds of the Jean Grey School for Higher Learning by the Hellfire Club.
 It attacked the school but was calmed by Kid Omega and Marvel Girl and happily existed alongside the X-Men as the school grounds.